Stefan1896/Realtime_Commuter_Dashboard/README.md

 - Active vehicle count
 - Last event timestamp

-A real-time dashboard was used built on the KQL database, so updates appear instantly as new events arrive.
+A Fabric Real-Time Dashboard was used built on the KQL database, so updates appear instantly as new events arrive.